-In December 2019, the United States Food and Drug Administration (FDA) approved DAYVIGO for the treatment of adult patients with insomnia, characterized by difficulties with sleep onset and/or sleep maintenance.
-In the United States, DAYVIGO will be commercially available in 5 mg and 10 mg tablets following scheduling by the U.S. Drug Enforcement Administration (DEA), which is expected to occur within 90 days.
-In addition, Eisai submitted a new drug application seeking approval of DAYVIGO in Canada in August 2019.
+In June 2020, DAYVIGO was launched in the U.S. for the treatment of adult patients with insomnia, characterized by difficulties with sleep onset and/or sleep maintenance.
+In addition, Eisai submitted a new drug application seeking approval of DAYVIGO in Canada and Australia.